xioTechnologies/Fusion/README.md

 - m<sub>c</sub> is the calibrated magnetometer measurement and `return` value
 - m<sub>u</sub> is the uncalibrated magnetometer measurement and `uncalibrated` argument
 - S is the soft iron matrix and `softIronMatrix` argument
-- h is the hard iron offset and `hardIronOffset` argument
+- h is the hard iron vector and `hardIronOffset` argument

 ## Fast inverse square root